janisBerz/visma-todolist-web/README.md

 ### Build stage

-In the build stage we compile our application, ideally run test and package the application as an artifact that will get consumed by the pipeline in the deployment stage
+In the build stage we compile our application, ideally run test and package the application as an artifact that will get consumed by the pipeline in the deployment stage.

+#### Run unit test during the build stage

+### Release stage

+During this stage a new release is created automatically based on the